rafael-santiago/pig/doc/shell.md

 ~
 ```

-If due to some reason you want to remove a option you should use the command ``unset``:
+If due to some reason you want to remove an option you should use the command ``unset``:

 ```
 ~ unset net-mask